int128/glob-changed-files-action/README.md

 This action returns both `paths` (multiline) and `paths-json` (JSON) outputs.
 You can pass the `paths-json` output to the matrix job.

+Here is an example workflow to test the changed services in a monorepo.

 ```yaml
 jobs: